masiedu4/full-stack-React-Solidity-Oracles-project/README.md

 # Solidity Project with Data Feeds and Oracles from Chaninlink

-This project shows how to use Solidity to fetch data from an Oracle into a onchain smart contract.
+The smart contract interacts with outside world via chainlink data feeds.
+It goes an extra mile to ensure that the right amounts are deposited by each tranaction.

-The underlying concept is how smart contracts and chainlink data feeds interact.
+The underlying concept is in how smart contracts and software oracles communicate

+## Tools Used

+- Solidity
+- Hardhat
+- Ethers.js
+- Alchemy
+- Rinkeby Testnet
+- Deployed on Polygon Mumbai

 ## Key Concepts Applied